Recognition of prior learning (RPL)

 Validation coordinator – a university-wide resource

 As of 2021, a position for a validation coordinator has been established at the Admissions Office.
 The validation coordinator is a university-wide resource for the validation of recognition of prior learning.

 The validation coordinator has a dedicated email address to which prospective and currently enrolled students, as well as employees at departments and faculties, can turn with questions concerning recognition of prior learning.
+It is also possible to book a digital meeting in TimeCenter, before or during the application process.
 The validation coordinator is also an entry point for external agents and can refer questions concerning validation to other divisions within the University and to other higher education institutions.

 You will find the contact details for the University’s validation coordinator under Contact.